|10:45PM||Q&A with filmmaker Charlie McDowell, Elisabeth Moss and Mark Duplass|

 Take the D, N, or R trains to 36th Street

 Special Sneak Preview.
-Filmmaker Charlie McDowell and stars Elisabeth Moss and Mark Duplass will be in attendance for the Q and A. A married couple on the brink of separation escapes to a beautiful vacation house for a weekend getaway in an attempt to salvage what’s left of their relationship.
+Filmmaker Charlie McDowell and stars Elisabeth Moss and Mark Duplass will be in attendance.
+A married couple on the brink of separation escapes to a beautiful vacation house for a weekend getaway in an attempt to salvage what’s left of their relationship.
 That’s about where normalcy ends in this highly original, dizzyingly bizarre directorial debut from acclaimed author Charlie McDowell.
-Courtesy of Radius-
+Courtesy of Radius-TWC.

 The One I Love (Charlie McDowell | 91 min.)